Article I. Name and Address

 - The board member changes employment from a qualifying Operator Member to a non-member operator, provided the company becomes a qualified member and is approved by the Board of Directors at its next regularly scheduled meeting.

-Section IV: Election of District Directors: Operator members shall be elected by and from three (3) districts.
-The three (3) districts shall be designated: Low Country, Mid-State and Upstate.
-The district director for each district whose term is expiring shall be responsible for calling a district meeting each year for the purpose of electing district directors no later than June 15th each year.
-Each member is to be elected for a two-year term, rotating one half of the district directors each year.
-In the event there is no new willing and able member from the district, members may serve more than one term.
-All vacancies shall be filled by the appropriate district.
-Until the vacancies are filled, the total number of Directors of the Association for the purpose of determining a quorum shall be the number of Directors actually elected and serving at the time of any given meeting.
+Section IV: Election of Directors: The six (6) directors shall be elected by general election.
+Each of the six directors shall be elected for a two-year term.
+In the event there are no new willing and able operator members, directors may serve more than one term.
+All vacancies shall be filled by the board of directors.
+Until the vacancies are filled, the total number of directors of the Association for the purpose of determining a quorum shall be the number of directors actually elected and serving at the time of any given meeting.

 Article VII.
 Officers

 Section I: Election: The officers of the Association shall consist of a President, a Vice-President(s), a Secretary-Treasurer, and Immediate Past President.
 An officer of the Association must be an in-state Operator Member in good standing, whose primary place** of business is located in South Carolina and must have served on the Board of Directors for at least one term.
 All officers, with the exception of the Immediate Past President shall be elected by the operator membership at the annual meeting for a term of one year.
 All officers, individually or collectively, may be re-elected for an additional two-year term.
 Any officer having served either a two-year term or two two-year terms may be eligible for re-election again after a two- or four-year period has lapsed since serving as an officer, according to length of term served.
 All officers shall be considered a member of the Board of Directors (see Article VI, Section II).

 All nominations for officers will be provided to the nominating committee (see Article VIII, Section 1), for ballot preparation.